Ludovic Orban

-Ludovic Orban ([ˈludovik ˈorban]; born 25 May 1963) is a Romanian engineer and politician who served as the Prime Minister of Romania from November 2019 to December 2020.
+Ludovic Orban ([ˈludovik ˈorban]; born 25 May 1963) is a Romanian engineer and politician who was the prime minister of Romania from November 2019 to December 2020.
 He was president of the National Liberal Party (PNL) between 2017 and 2021, which expelled him shortly after he lost a bid for another term as its leader.
-He also served as Minister of Transport from April 2007 to December 2008 in the Tăriceanu II Cabinet.
+He was also minister of transport from April 2007 to December 2008 in the second Tăriceanu cabinet.

 From 2008 to 2016, he was a member of the Chamber of Deputies for Bucharest.
-He resumed his parliamentary seat within the Chamber of Deputies after the 2020 Romanian legislative election; shortly thereafter, he was elected President of the Chamber of Deputies of Romania.
+He resumed his parliamentary seat within the Chamber of Deputies after the 2020 Romanian legislative election; shortly thereafter, he was elected president of the Chamber of Deputies of Romania.
 He resigned from this position in October 2021.
 Two months later, he founded a new centre-right political party, the Force of the Right (FD).

 Biography

 Early life and career

 Orban was born in the Transylvanian city of Brașov to an ethnic Hungarian father and an ethnic Romanian mother.
 He was baptized and confirmed into his father’s Unitarian Church of Transylvania, and speaks Hungarian at a basic level.
 Between 1948 and 1956, under the early communist regime, the elder Orban was an agent of the Securitate secret police.
 Orban completed secondary studies at the city's Andrei Șaguna High School in 1982.
 He then studied industrial machinery design technology at the University of Brașov, graduating in 1988.
-In 1993, he completed post-graduate studies in Political Science at the National School of Administration and Political Science of Bucharest.
+In 1993, he completed post-graduate studies in political science at the National School of Administration and Political Science of Bucharest.

 From 1988 to 1990, a period that spanned the Romanian Revolution, he trained as an engineer at an insulation factory in Târgu Secuiesc.
 He worked as an engineer at a Brașov factory from 1990 to 1991.
-From 1991 to 1992, he wrote for the daily Viitorul Românesc, and between 1997 and 2001, he held a series of government and agency positions as follows: at the Energy Policy Agency, the Disabled Persons Directorate, the Public Information Department, the National Public Employee Agency and the National Centre for Communications and Public Relations Specialisation.
-He has also been active in a foundation called Children, the light of the world and done consulting work.
+From 1991 to 1992, he wrote for the daily Viitorul Românesc, and between 1997 and 2001, he held a series of government and agency positions at the Energy Policy Agency, the Disabled Persons Directorate, the Public Information Department, the National Public Employee Agency and the National Centre for Communications and Public Relations Specialisation.
+He has also been active in a foundation called "Children, the light of the world" and done consulting work.